Quantum complexity in gravity, quantum field theory, and quantum information science

 \paragraph{Behavior at early and intermediate times} Let us discuss other refined properties of the holographic conjectures, associated with early and intermediate times compared to the scrambling time and the inverse temperature scale.
 It was originally speculated that the black hole mass $M$ should provide an upper bound on the complexity rate $d\mathcal{C}/dt \leq 2M/\pi$, based on Lloyd's bound on the computational speed \cite{Lloyd_2000}.
-This statement was supported by the the full time evolution of CV in an eternal AdS black hole background, since the volume rate showed a monotonically increasing rate approaching a constant value from below at late times (\eg see Fig.~7 in \cite{Carmi:2017jqz}).
+This statement was supported by the the full time evolution of CV in an eternal AdS black hole background, since the volume grows at a monotonically increasing rate that approaches a constant from below at late times (\eg see Fig.~7 in \cite{Carmi:2017jqz}).
 This constant exactly saturates Lloyd's bound for large black holes.
-However, the rate of CA reached a maximum at finite time before approaching from above a constant final value saturating the Lloyd's bound (\eg see Fig.~22 in \cite{Carmi:2017jqz}).
-Therefore, the intermediate regime in the evolution of CA violated the bound.
-Since then, many other counterexamples were found~\cite{Swingle:2017zcd,Yang:2017czx,Couch:2017yil,Auzzi:2018zdu,Auzzi:2018pbc,An:2018xhv,Alishahiha:2018tep,Bernamonti:2021jyu,Wang:2023ipy,Aguilar-Gutierrez:2023ccv}.
-It was argued in \cite{Cottrell:2017ayj} that a black hole should be modeled by simple gates (\ie close to the identity), thus being incompatible with the hypotheses used to derive the Lloyd's bound.
-The adaptation of Lloyd's bound to holographic complexity is an open problem.
+However, the rate of CA reaches a maximum at a finite time before approaching from above a constant final value saturating Lloyd's bound (\eg see Fig.~22 in \cite{Carmi:2017jqz}).
+Therefore, the intermediate regime in the evolution of CA violates the bound.
+Other counterexamples have also been found~\cite{Swingle:2017zcd,Yang:2017czx,Couch:2017yil,Auzzi:2018zdu,Auzzi:2018pbc,An:2018xhv,Alishahiha:2018tep,Bernamonti:2021jyu,Wang:2023ipy,Aguilar-Gutierrez:2023ccv}.
+It was argued in \cite{Cottrell:2017ayj} that a black hole should be modeled by the composition of simple gates (\ie close to the identity), and is thus incompatible with the hypotheses used to derive the Lloyd's bound.
+Overall, the adaptation of Lloyd's bound to holographic complexity is an open problem.